philip82148/cpp-dump/README.md

 ```

 ## Supported types

+Both dump functions dump variables recursively, so they can dump nested variables of any combination of types in the table below.

 | Category     | Type T is supported if ...                                                                                                                                         | Example                                           |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------- |